 Stage Two: Stabilization

-After enduring the stage one withdrawal symptoms the body begins to stabilize.
-At this point the body is beginning to produce some endorphins, helping to manage some of the physical pain involved.
+After enduring stage one withdrawal symptoms, the body begins to stabilize.
+At this point the body is beginning to produce some endorphins, helping to manage some physical pain involved.
 Stage two symptoms may include chills, low-grade fever, goosebumps, muscle cramps in the legs, clammy hands.
 In addition, psychological symptoms such as depression, fear, anxiety, and paranoia may continue.
 Stage two generally lasts for three days.

 Stage Three: Residual Effects